Icinga/icinga2/doc/11-cli-commands.md

 ### Config Validation

-The `--validate` option can be used to check if your configuration files contain errors.
+The `--validate` option can be used to check if configuration files contain errors.
 If any errors are found, the exit status is 1, otherwise 0 is returned.
 More details in the [configuration validation](11-cli-commands.md#config-validation) chapter.